Safari (web browser): Highlights

 A new feature powered by machine learning, Highlights automatically surfaces contextual information like summaries, quick links, and related content based on web activity.
 This makes it easier to discover additional content without leaving the page.

 Distraction Control

 Distraction Control lets users hide specific elements on a webpage that might be visually disruptive, allowing for a cleaner browsing experience and improved focus on the content.

-Link Tracking Protection
+Web standards and rendering

-Safari now removes tracking parameters from shared URLs, preventing third-party sites from tracking the user's navigation behavior.
-This feature is enabled by default in Messages, Mail, and Private Browsing mode.
+Safari uses the WebKit engine to render HTML and execute JavaScript.
+In 2005, Safari 2.0 became the first browser to pass the Acid2 rendering test, verifying its adherence to CSS and HTML standards.
+Modern versions support advanced web technologies, including WebAssembly, WebGPU, and the WebExtensions API, the latter of which allows for cross-browser extension compatibility.

 Architecture

 On macOS, Safari is a Cocoa application.
 It uses Apple's WebKit for rendering web pages and running JavaScript.
 WebKit consists of WebCore (based on Konqueror's KHTML engine) and JavaScriptCore (originally based on KDE's JavaScript engine, named KJS).
 Like KHTML and KJS, WebCore and JavaScriptCore are free software and released under the terms of the GNU Lesser General Public License.
 Some Apple improvements to the KHTML code were merged back into the Konqueror project.
 Apple has also released some additional codes under the open source 2-clause BSD-like license.
 The version of Safari included in Mac OS X v10.6 (and later versions) is compiled for 64-bit architecture.
 Apple claimed that running Safari in 64-bit mode would increase rendering speeds by up to 50%.

 WebKit2 has a multiprocess API for WebKit, where the web content is handled by a separate process from the application using WebKit.
 Apple announced WebKit2 in April 2010.
 Safari for OS X switched to the WebKit2 API with version 5.1.
 Safari for iOS switched to WebKit2 with iOS 8.

 Safari has support for WebAssembly (Wasm), including some extensions, but one of them WasmGC has been off by default, since Safari Technology Preview 167, in 2023 and not having it (by default in Safari) has been blocking cross-platform software, many programming languages need it enabled in practice.
 It was still off by default in Safari 18, but changed to enabled on August 8, 2024, by the developers (so will likely be on in Safari 19, if not sooner, catching up with other web browsers like Google's Chrome on e.g. Android).